alessandromaione/Truelayer.PokedexApi/README.md

 This is a .net 8 api, that expose some endpoint to get informations about pokemons.

+I tried to create a basic layered web api.
+Main Web Api: expose endpoints and return him dto result The Core: business logic and all the abstractions are declared there.
+It will not have any dependencies on other layers.
+The Infrastructure: useful to communicate with external database, web api and so on.

 Endpoints:
 1. /pokemon/pokemonname
 2. /pokemon/translated/pokemonname